About

 Cultural humility is a process of self-reflection to understand personal and systemic biases and to develop and maintain respectful processes and relationships based on mutual trust.
 Cultural humility involves humbly acknowledging oneself as a learner when it comes to understanding another’s experience.

-On March 1, 2017, BC’s health regulatory colleges, the First Nations Health Authority and the Ministry of Health signed the Declaration of Commitment to the Cultural Safety and Humility in the Regulation of Health Professionals Serving First Nations and Aboriginal People in British Columbia.
+On March 1, 2017, BC’s health regulatory colleges, the First Nations Health Authority, and the Ministry of Health signed the Declaration of Commitment to the Cultural Safety and Humility in the Regulation of Health Professionals Serving First Nations and Aboriginal People in British Columbia.
 This declaration pledged a commitment to advancing cultural safety and humility among all regulated health professions in BC.

 Making a meaningful and ongoing commitment to cultural safety and humility in the regulation of health professionals serving Indigenous peoples is a fundamental priority for the College.